Last Updated on by mitchrezman

 Here we are 24 centuries later.
 Bird rescues are overflowing because humans learned expectations don’t align with their bird’s instinctual expectations.

 Negative behaviors like screaming, plucking, prolific egg laying and other hormonal problems discourage even the most well-intentioned pet bird companion.

 One of the easiest ways to help prevent the aforementioned unfavorable behaviors and help your bird make more sense of life by keeping its circadian clock in tune can be done simply with artificial light connected to a timer placed directly over the birdcage.

 By setting the timer for 12 hours on and 12 hours off (not respecting daylight savings time) your bird will know when the day begins and when it ends in a time more closely related to its equatorial instinctive expectations see as discussed above.

 What is your plan when you remove the bird from the cage?
 Where do you put the bird?

-Grooming perches is are okay but they should be kept near low traffic areas like food dish is where they are active for five or 10 minutes and then get off the grooming perch so it is not too abrasive on their feet
+Grooming perches are okay but they should be kept near low traffic areas like food dishes.
+Where they are active for five or 10 minutes and then get off the grooming perch so it is not too abrasive on their feet

 A flighted bird can more easily balance on perches especially at night in the dark, meaning there is less likelihood of them falling.